michael8rown/ansible/README.md

 I would like to make a separate file containing a list of all the packages I install in `3_install.sh`.
 That way, I can add/delete packages without needing to touch the actual script.

+I would like to write some Ansible templates to set up and activate some local services I've written